Cohomogeneity-one solitons in Laplacian flow: local, smoothly-closing and steady solitons: 3 -invariant and 2 -invariant closed s

 where the real triple $(f_1,f_2,f_3)$ is positive.
 By acting with $A_3 \subset W$ we can further arrange that $f_1^2 \le f_2^2 \le f_3^2$. \end{proof}

+\begin{remark} Using the Weyl group to arrange that $f_1^2 \leq f_2^2 \leq f_3^2$ makes sense in a context where we are working just on the $\sunitary{3}/\T^2$ principal orbits.
+However, when we consider tensors extending smoothly from $\R_{>0} \times \sunitary{3}/\T^2$ to $\Lambda^2_-\CP^2$ then the only symmetry in the Weyl group that it makes sense to use is the involution that preserves the chosen fibration over $\CP^2$. \end{remark}

-\begin{remark} Finally we remark that $\sunitary{3}$-invariant objects on $\sunitary{3}/\T^2$ invariant under a nontrivial subgroup of $W$ enjoy extra discrete symmetries. \begin{itemize}[left=0.25em] \item Any invariant metric $g_f$ for which $f_i^2=f_j^2$ for unique $i \neq j$ admits an additional free isometric action of $\Z_2$; however this $\Z_2$-action does not preserve the $\sunitary{3}$-structure $(\omega_f,\Omega_{f,\theta})$. \item The invariant metrics with $f_1^2=f_2^2=f_3^2$ possess an additional free isometric action of $S_3$; these are precisely the metrics that arise from multiples of the Cartan--Killing form on $\sunitary{3}$.
+\begin{remark} Finally we remark that $\sunitary{3}$-invariant objects on $\sunitary{3}/\T^2$ invariant under a nontrivial subgroup of $W$ enjoy extra discrete symmetries. \begin{itemize}[left=0.25em] \item Any invariant metric $g_f$ for which $f_i^2=f_j^2$ for unique $i \neq j$ admits an additional free isometric involution corresponding to the fibrewise antipodal map of one of three $\Sph^2$-fibrations over $\CP^2$.
+However, this $\Z_2$-action cannot preserve any $\sunitary{3}$-structure since it is orientation-reversing.
+(The involution acts on $(\omega_f,\Omega_f)$ by $\tbar$). \item The invariant metrics with $f_1^2=f_2^2=f_3^2$ possess an additional free isometric action of $S_3$; these are precisely the metrics that arise from multiples of the Cartan--Killing form on $\sunitary{3}$.
 The corresponding invariant $\sunitary{3}$-structures possess an additional $A_3$ symmetry, but not the full $S_3$ symmetry.
 Note that the nearly K\"ahler structure $\sunitary{3}$-structure $(\omega_{NK},\Omega_{NK})$ defined in~\eqref{eq:nK:str} corresponds to $f_1=f_2=f_3=\tfrac{1}{2}$ and hence possesses this additional $A_3$ symmetry. \end{itemize} \end{remark}